 For monitoring microservices, refer to my Monitor Spring Boot microservices tutorial for details about instrumenting and monitoring microservices.

 To provide adequate fault tolerance, the architecture needs to provide redundancy, exception handling, and elastic scaling (scaling up when thresholds are breached and scaling down when load returns to normal).
 With EDA and cloud, most of these can be easily achieved.
 Event backbones cater to fault-tolerance by supporting the clustering and replication of queues and topics.
 Producers and consumers can have multiple instances deployed.
 When deployed as containers on a Kubernetes platform, elastic scaling can be easily achieved through auto-scaling (using horizontal pod auto-scalers) but exception handling has to be designed for producers and consumers.

 Although EDA-based systems provide for resiliency through staged architecture, quick failure response and recovery is critical to avoid delays and consistency issues.
 To achieve this quick recovery, you need:

-Developers can combine Event Driven Architecture and Microservices Architecture styles to develop distributed, highly available, fault-tolerant, and high-throughput systems.
+Developers can combine event-driven architecture and microservices architecture styles to develop distributed, highly available, fault-tolerant, and high-throughput systems.
 These systems can process very large amounts of information and can have extreme scalability.
 However, while building such systems, developers must consider many architectural concerns and complexities and make many key architectural decisions.
 In this article, the key architectural decisions and what factors need to be considered for making those decisions have been discussed.
-By following the guidance in this article, a robust EDA-Mircoservices architecture can be defined to achieve the desired objectives.
+By following the guidance in this article, a robust EDA-microservices architecture can be defined to achieve the desired objectives.